 She gives me the address, and when we arrive, the public parking lot is full.
-I have to use the valet service that has available parking, and I feel drops of perspiration trickle from my armpits as the valet opens my door.
+I have to use the valet service that has available parking places, and I feel drops of perspiration trickle from my armpits as the valet opens my door.

-Inside the restaurant that has paneled walls and dim lighting, the maître d’, who is wearing a double-breasted suit, welcomes us and bows as if we’re the British royals.
+Inside the restaurant that has paneled walls and dim lighting, the maître d’, dressed in a double-breasted suit, welcomes us and bows as if we’re the British royals.
 “Please follow me,” he says and escorts us through the dining room to a table near a long aquarium that contains bright green, yellow and blue fish.
 When Brianna sits, he slides her velvet padded, high-backed chair closer to the table.